jerryrox/project-beats-game/README.md

 ### 0.12.0 (WIP)
 #### New features
 - Implemented AvatarDisplay component to simplify loading of avatar images.
+- Added judgemnt counter display for ResultScreen.
 #### Changes
 - Moved ScoreProcessor creation from GameSession to ModeService.
 - Moved MapImageDisplay component to its proper namespace.
 - Changed the way offline user is handled by UserManager.
 - Changed the way some images are loaded.
+- Changed some HoverableTriggers to IconButton.
 #### Fixes
 - Fixed internal logic error while saving play records.
 - Fixed exp displaying wrongly.